Aritra-Roy-1/CV-star-light-curve-analysis/README.md

 # Data Acquisition and Analysis of the Cataclysmic Variable Binary — 1RXS J064434.5+334451

-**Master's Thesis | M.Sc.
-Physics (Spectroscopy)**
-**Maharaja Sayajirao University of Baroda, 2023–25**
+**Master's Dissertation Work | Aritra Roy | M.Sc.
+Physics (Spectroscopy)** **Maharaja Sayajirao University of Baroda, 2023–25**

-> Photometric time-series analysis of a cataclysmic variable binary using TESS and WISE/NEOWISE data to determine the orbital period through Lomb-Scargle periodogram analysis and phase-folded light curves.
+> This dissertation work presents a photometric and orbital analysis of the cataclysmic variable (CV) star system 1RXS J064434.5+334451, a high-inclination eclipsing binary composed of a white dwarf accreting material from a low-mass main-sequence companion.
+Utilizing publicly available data from the Transiting Exoplanet Survey Satellite (TESS) and the Wide-field Infrared Survey Explorer (WISE), the study investigates brightness variability and periodic behavior.

 ---